Goldcopytrade/HENGCoin/README.md

 No guarantee of financial benefit or returns Integrations must be independently implemented by third parties

-   ⚠️ This reflects our stance on supporting safe and transparent utility usage of HENGCoin on external systems — not investment.
+   ⚠️ This reflects our stance on supporting safe and transparent utility usage of HENGCoin on external systems — not investment.<br>
 📌 Legal Disclaimer (Required on all public pages)

    ⚠️ HENGCOIN is a utility token designed solely for accessing features within the HENG ecosystem.